Catasauqua Press

-By ANDREW KUTZER in Local News
+By LINDA WOJCIECHOWSKI in Local News

-Lehigh County Director of General Services Rick Molchany told county commissioners the county would not continue to spray private property for gypsy moth infestation.
-Beginning in 2017, the county will pay for a private coordinator to assist...
+While no revisions were made to the proposed 2017 Borough of North Catasauqua budget, the spending plan did not pass without protest.

+Borough Councilman John Yanek cast an opposing vote on both the general fund and the sewer fund budgets...

 By The Press in Local News